MukundKal/rl-dqn-server-optim/README.md

 the maximum energy, therefore minimizing the costs.
-After accounting for "electrical losses and other non-cooling inefficiencies," ​this 40 percent reduction translated into a 15 percent reduction in overall power saving​, says
+After accounting for "electrical losses and other non-cooling inefficiencies,
-Google.
+**"this 40 percent reduction translated into a 15 percent reduction in overall power saving"**, according to Google.
 Considering that the company used some 4,402,836 MWh of electricity in 2014
 (equivalent to the amount of energy consumed by 366,903 US households), this
 15 percent will translate into savings of hundreds of millions of dollars over the years.

 ## 1. Introduction :